Lasse Vibe: IFK Göteborg

 Vibe moved to Sweden to sign for Allsvenskan club IFK Göteborg in June 2013.
 He scored his first goal for the club in a 4–0 Svenska Cupen second round win over Lunds BK on 22 August.
 He was denied his first Swedish silverware after an injury time Guillermo Molins goal secured a 3–2 victory for Malmö FF in the 2013 Svenska Supercupen.
-Vibe finished the 2013 season with 18 appearances, four goals and helped Göteborg to third place in the table and qualification for the Europa League.
+Vibe finished the 2013 season with 22 appearances, four goals and helped Göteborg to third place in the table and qualification for the Europa League.

-Vibe was in prolific goalscoring form during the 2014 season, scoring 29 goals in 36 appearances and finished the season as the Allsvenskan's top scorer.
+Vibe was in prolific goalscoring form during the 2014 season, scoring 32 goals in 38 appearances and finishing the season as the Allsvenskan's top scorer.
 He was nominated for the 2014 Danish Player of the Year award, but lost to Tottenham Hotspur's Christian Eriksen.
-Vibe scored 13 goals in 23 appearances during the opening five months of the 2015 season and scored 7 goals during Göteborg's victorious 2014–15 Svenska Cupen campaign, which included the opening goal in a 2–1 win over Örebro SK in the final on 17 May 2015.
-He left the club on 24 July 2015, after having scored 46 goals in 77 appearances for the Angels.
+Vibe scored 7 goals during Göteborg's victorious 2014–15 Svenska Cupen campaign, which included the opening goal in a 2–1 win over Örebro SK in the final on 17 May 2015.
+He left the club on 24 July 2015, after having scored 42 goals in 77 appearances for the Angels.

 Brentford

+2015–16

 On 24 July 2015, it was announced that Vibe had moved to England to sign a three-year contract with Championship club Brentford for a €1.3 million fee.
 The departure of forward Andre Gray on 21 August opened up a place in the starting lineup for Vibe, albeit as a winger.
 Despite being deployed out wide, he scored five goals in 11 games before injury to Marco Djuricin in November 2015 led interim coach Lee Carsley move Vibe into the team's lone striker position.
 After the switch, he just twice more prior to Christmas and then entered a long goal drought, due to the struggling midfield leaving him increasingly isolated up front and the effects of nearly 18 months of constant football.
 He finally came back into form in the final five weeks of the season and went on a run of scoring seven goals in as many matches.
 Vibe made 42 appearances during 2015–16 season and scoring 14 goals, which tied him with Alan Judge as Brentford's top scorer.